-(1) For the years ended March 31, 2022, 2021, and 2020, the outstanding Convertible Notes were excluded from the diluted earnings per share calculation as they were anti-dilutive.
+(1) For the years ended March 31, 2023, 2022, and 2021, the outstanding Convertible Notes were excluded from the diluted earnings per share calculation as they were anti-dilutive.

+Net loss from continuing operations in fiscal 2023 of \$2.0 million primarily reflected \$2.0 million of general and administrative expenses.
 Net loss from continuing operations in fiscal 2022 of \$5.8 million primarily reflected a \$3 million loss recognized on revaluation of long-term debt and \$2.8 million of general and administrative expenses.
-Net loss from continuing operations in fiscal 2021 of \$3.1 million primarily reflected general and administrative expenses of \$2.9 million and a provision of legal claim of \$2.2 million, partially offset by a refund of \$1.8 million for income taxes previously withheld from interest earned on previous tax refunds received by the subsidiary in India.
-Net loss from continuing operations of \$27.6 million in fiscal 2020 primarily reflected a loss on revaluation of long-term debt of \$26 million and general and administrative expenses of \$1.8 million.
+Net loss from continuing operations in fiscal 2021 of \$3.1 million primarily reflected general and administrative expenses of \$2.9 million and a provision for legal claim of \$2.2 million, partially offset by \$1.8 million for an income tax refund received in India.

-Net income from discontinued operations in fiscal 2022 of \$4.0 million primarily reflected other income of \$5.3 million as a result of a GST refund received in India in May 2021 and net foreign exchange gains of \$0.4 million, partially offset by \$1.8 million of commercial claim expense that was virtually unchanged from fiscal 2021 and fiscal 2020.
-Net income from discontinued operations of \$22.8 million in fiscal 2020 also reflected reversal of impairment of \$28.4 million, partially offset by current income tax expense of \$2.4 million, commercial claim expense of \$1.8 million, and unfulfilled exploration commitment expense of \$1.4 million.
+Net income from discontinued operations in fiscal 2023 of \$0.8 million primarily reflected \$1.8 million for an income tax refund received in India and net foreign exchange gains of \$0.8 million compared to \$0.4 million in fiscal 2022, partially offset by \$1.8 million of commercial claim expense that was virtually unchanged from fiscal 2022 and fiscal 2021.
+Net income from discontinued operations in fiscal 2022 of \$4.0 million also reflected other income of \$5.3 million for a goods and services tax refund received in India.